AI Economy

 The Structural Advantage That Does Not Equalise

-The independence advantage that freelancers have in adapting to AI disruption is real for those who have the skills, the financial cushion, and the market access to leverage it.
+The independence advantage that freelancers have in the AI freelance economy is real for those who have the skills, the financial cushion, and the market access to leverage it.
 The distribution of those assets across the freelance population is not equal, and the AI transition is not equalising it.
 The freelancers generating the strongest outcomes from AI adaptation are disproportionately those who entered the transition with deep domain expertise, professional networks that provide access to high-value clients, and savings buffers that allow them to invest time in skill development without immediate income pressure.
-The freelancers most exposed to displacement with the least capacity to adapt are those whose work was most commoditised, whose professional networks are thinnest, and whose financial situations leave the least margin for transition time.
-The AI freelance story is simultaneously one of genuine opportunity for those well-positioned to seize it and genuine vulnerability for those who are not.

 About the Author